By John V. Berry, Esq., www.berrylegal.com

-When a federal employee receives a proposed disciplinary action (suspension of 14 days or less covered under 5 C.F.R. § 752.203) or an adverse action (suspension of over 14 days to removal covered under 5 C.F.R. § 752.404), they should read over the document carefully.
+When a federal employee receives a proposed disciplinary action (suspension of 14 days or less covered under 5 C.F.R. § 752.203) or an adverse action (suspension of over 14 days to removal covered under 5 C.F.R. § 752.404), they should read over the document very carefully.
 Each federal agency sets their own particular deadlines for submitting a response and these deadlines are generally strict.
 Generally, each proposal for discipline will list the time limits for requesting the evidence file, requesting an oral response and for submitting a written response.
 Some agencies may include other additional deadlines as well.
 It is important to pay close attention to each deadline as an employee can lose the right to contest a proposed disciplinary action if they allow a time period to expire without taking action.

 A federal employee can also request an extension to respond to the proposed discipline, if necessary.
 Extensions are granted in many cases, especially if there are good reasons for the request (i.e. the individual needs to consult with an attorney, the investigative file provided is extensive, etc.).
-Along with a copy of the proposed discipline, when it is issued, the federal agency may provide an employee a copy of the materials in the evidence file (documents, reports, emails, recordings, video, photographs, etc), that they are relying upon in proposing the action (often referred to as the “information relied upon.”).
+Along with a copy of the proposed discipline, when it is issued, the federal agency may provide an employee a copy of the materials in the evidence file (documents, reports, emails, recordings, video, photographs, etc) that they are relying upon in proposing the action (often referred to as the “information relied upon.”).
 Many federal agencies, however, will not provide the materials along with the action to the employee, but will indicate in the proposed action that they can be requested or reviewed within a certain number of days.
 It is critical for a federal employee to request and obtain these materials prior to the written and oral response stage.

 Responding to the Proposed Disciplinary Action